Amaimersion/yandex-disk-telegram-bot/README.md

 </h1>

 <p align="center">
-  A bot for Telegram that integrates Yandex.Disk right into Telegram.
+  A Telegram bot that integrates Yandex.Disk into Telegram.
 </p>